 Valuation Using the Income Approach

-Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
-Note: While this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
-It all comes down to this, an appraiser from Independent Valuation Services will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Independent Valuation Services will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.